-We are a wholly owned subsidiary of GrandVision N.V. based in the Netherlands, and adhere to the principles and philosophy of that company.
-As regards tax, this is explained further in the following link:
+We are a wholly owned subsidiary of EssilorLuxottica S.A. based in France, and adhere to the principles and philosophy of that company.
+As regards tax, these principles are set out in the Essilor Luxottica Tax Control Framework.

 Vision Express Limited and all of its subsidiary companies are UK registered companies and subject to tax in the UK, other than the Irish subsidiary companies operating the Irish Vision Express stores, which are subject to tax in Ireland, and the company operating the Jersey Vision Express store, which is subject to tax in Jersey.

 Ownership of risk and governance of UK tax resides with Vision Express’ Chief Financial Officer (CFO) who is also the Senior Accounting Office of the business.
 Vision Express has an experienced and suitably qualified tax team who are responsible for the day-to-day management of tax matters, reporting directly into the CFO.